muratcan-yuksel/articles/blog-posts/modifying-vue-classes.md

 The `handleClick` function, by taking the individual item as a parameter, makes sure that with each click `item.isGoing` will change into its opposite.

 -----ADD IMAGES HERE--------

-Now, let's go for a more complicated use case.
-Let's say this time we have a relatively complex UI that it deserves its own component.
-We'd have lots of child components to which we pass data via props in real world scenarios.

-# Dynamic classes with props

-If you were attentive enough, you probably realized that I imported a component called `childComponent` from "`./components/childComponent.vue";` but failed to address it altogether.
-Now, we will play with that one.

-For the sake of simplicity, I'll just delete and reuse the code I've outlined above in this mysterious `childComponent`